 Schalke summer signing Amine Harit represented France at youth level, but has since pledged his allegiance to Morocco, making his senior international debut against Gabon in qualifying last year.
 The 20-year-old's quick feet will be a real boon for the Atlas Lions, who return to the finals after a 20-year absence.

-In preliminary squad: Leon Balogun (Mainz)
+In final squad: Leon Balogun (Mainz)

 Had been in contention: Victor Osimhen (Wolfsburg), Anthony Ujah (Mainz)

 Mainz defender Leon Balogun has been fighting relegation for most of the season, but that hasn't affected his chances.
 He's started Nigeria's last five matches, and even captained the Super Eagles in their final qualifier against Algeria.
+He will join English Premier League club Brighton and Hove Albion after the tournament.

 Had been in contention: Claudio Pizarro (Cologne)